*The following is my personal health story and is not to be taken as medical advice nor to be used as any form of medical treatment for personal use.*

 And the Healing Began:

-The month I came across the research and made the decision to do this, back in 2004, I knew I had to let go of everything I’d ever known regarding food and diets.
-I dove head first into a new life and started studying natural health.
-I even joined a gym, began reading health and nutrition books, and I started feeding myself real food for the first time in my life even though I didn’t even know how to cook!
+I knew I had to let go of everything I’d ever known regarding food and diets.
+So I dove headfirst into a new life and started studying natural health.
+I even joined a gym with the only friend I had at the time, I began reading health and nutrition books, and I started feeding myself real food for the first time in my life even though I didn’t even know how to cook!
+At first, I ate the same things over and over again just because I was trying to get used to living without sugar, processed food, excessive amounts of meat, and fast food.
+I had to keep it simple and easy for myself.

 For the first time in my life, I learned to love vegetables and realized food could taste good even if it wasn’t fried or filled with sugar and white flour.
-I as amazed at how excited I got over shopping for groceries by focusing on what I could have and by teaching myself to read labels.
+I was amazed at how excited I got over shopping for groceries by focusing on what I could have and by teaching myself to read labels.
 My diet was based on whole foods, and previously all I knew how to eat was food in packages or from a drive-thru.
+I learned to love how simple spices could make a dish more exciting, and I loved learning how to sweeten foods naturally instead of using added sugars like syrups and refined sugar.

-I learned to educate myself on what sugar looked like on a label, how to look at ingredient lists on food and know what those words meant and if it came from sugar or a refined grain.
+I also learned to educate myself on what sugar looked like on a label, how to look at ingredient lists on food products, and how to know exactly what those words meant and if it came from sugar or a refined grain.
+I quit eating meat for good at this point because I had no desire to prepare it myself, and since I was cooking all of my meals, I naturally became a vegetarian by default.

-I also made sure to focus on what healthy foods I could eat when I shopped for food versus thinking about all the foods I wasn’t eating anymore.
+The most important thing I did, however, was to make sure I focused on what healthy foods that I could eat when I shopped for food versus thinking about all the foods I wasn’t eating anymore.
 This helped me stay positive, inspired, and over time my love for health and nutrition grew tremendously.
-And it wasn’t easy.
-I was a former sugar and bread FIEND before that.
+I am 100% convinced this lesson was what has propelled me to get to the point I am at today and become more aware of my food choices and how they affect my body and health.

 Hard?
 Yes?
 Worth It?
 Completely!